rynbrd/beacon/README.md

     /<service_name>/<container_id>/<keys>

-The following keys are set fore each service/container:
+The following keys are set for each service/container:

 - `container-name` - The hostname of the container the service is running on.
 - `container-port` - The port the container exposes for this service.